idptools/goose/README.md

 ## Changes

 The section below logs changes to GOOSE.

+#### Version unchaged  - continued work on sequence_optimization functionality and a small bug fix (November 2024)

+Continued work on adding the ability to optimized sequences based on any user-defined parameter including ones not hardcoded into GOOSE.
+In line documentation was completed and additional testing of the code was completed.
+Multiple bugs were fixed.
+A bug where the error allowed when using the create.seq_rg() function was equal to the error for create.seq_re, which was incorrect.
+I'm hoping to release documentation on this and one other in progress feature soon.
+Stay tuned!

 #### V0.1.4 - More bug fixes and more tests.
 (December 2023)